ome/omero-documentation/omero/sysadmins/server-permissions.rst

             other users' data (you own the link).
 The link can be deleted, but the tag itself will not be deleted.

+    Change ownership
+        Assign ownership of the data to a different user.
+The target user should be a member of the group the data belongs to.

 Issues to be aware of